6 Best Roofing Boots and Shoes – Great Traction

-Cougar Paw Perform Roof Boot
+Cougar Paw Perform Roofing Boot

 Another unique feature about these Cougar Paws is the specially designed removable traction pad that fits securely onto the bottoms of the soles.
 This ensures that you’re able to climb even the steepest roofs with ease and confidence.

-- Specially made for roof workers
+- Specially made boots for roofing

 - Comfortable for 10+ hours

-- High-grade slip resistance
+- High-grade for slip resistant

 - Good breathability